Biden opens holidays, pardons turkeys Chocolate and Chip

-After a rare wedding and the president’s milestone 80th birthday, the White House on Monday plunged into the holiday season with the annual pardoning of a Thanksgiving turkey, the arrival of the official Christmas tree and serving up a Thanksgiving-style dinner on a military base.
+“I hereby pardon Chocolate and Chip,” Biden declared.
+Before the ceremony, Biden’s son Hunter Biden brought his toddler son, Beau, who is almost 3, outside to see the turkeys.

+Both gobblers were hatched in July in Monroe, North Carolina, according to the National Turkey Federation, sponsor of the turkey tradition, which dates to 1947 and President Harry Truman.

-The burst of holiday activity at the White House follows a busy weekend personally for President Joe Biden and his family and comes after midterm elections earlier this month that saw the president’s Democratic Party perform better than expected.
-Democrats kept control of the Senate and although the House will shift to Republican control come January, GOP gains in that chamber were held to a minimum.
+The burst of holiday activity at the White House followed a busy weekend personally for Biden and his family, along with midterm elections that saw the president’s Democratic Party perform well enough to defy historical trends that forecast huge losses.
+Democrats will keep control of the Senate and, although Republicans will control the House when a new Congress is seated in January, Democrats did keep GOP gains in that chamber to a minimum.

+The official White House Christmas tree also was being delivered on Monday and the Bidens planned to help serve a Thanksgiving-style dinner on a North Carolina Marine Corps base.

-Biden and his wife, Jill, leave Washington on Tuesday for their family tradition of spending Thanksgiving on the Massachusetts island of Nantucket.
-They hosted the wedding of their granddaughter, Naomi Biden, at the White House on Saturday, followed by a brunch for the president’s 80th birthday on Sunday.
+Biden and his wife, Jill, were scheduled to leave Washington on Tuesday to continue their family tradition of spending the Thanksgiving holiday on the Massachusetts island of Nantucket.
+They hosted the wedding of their granddaughter, Naomi Biden, at the White House on Saturday, followed by a family brunch on Sunday for the president’s 80th birthday.

-For the second time, Biden played his part in the 75-year tradition of issuing a coveted presidential pardon to keep a pair of turkeys off the holiday dinner table.

-“The votes are in, they’ve been counted and verified,” Biden said as he welcomed the turkeys before a crowd of hundreds on the South Lawn with the usual dad humor.
-“There’s no ballot stuffing.
-There’s no fowl play.
-The only red wave this season’s gonna be if German Shepard Commander knocks over the cranberry sauce on our table.“

-He concluded on a serious note, encouraging Americans to get their COVID-19 vaccines ahead of the holiday season and to reflect and “be grateful for what we have.”
+Humor aside, the president ended Monday’s event on a serious note, encouraging people to get their COVID-19 vaccines to ensure a healthy holiday season.
+He also encouraged Americans to reflect and “be grateful for what we have.”

 “This is a special time in the greatest nation on Earth so let’s be thankful,” Biden said.

-The combination of chocolate and chip also happens to be Biden’s favorite flavor of ice cream.

-The birds were hatched in July in Monroe, North Carolina, according to the National Turkey Federation, sponsor of the turkey tradition that dates to 1947 and President Harry Truman.

-Biden named Chocolate the winner, with Chip as his backup.
-They were set to live the rest of their natural lives on the campus of North Carolina State University.
+Chocolate, and an alternate turkey, Chip, were set to live the rest of their lives on the campus of North Carolina State University.

 Volunteer decorators began arriving at the White House on Monday to start sprucing it up for Christmas, according to a theme first ladies traditionally reveal after Thanksgiving.